zappar-xr/unity-webgl-video-recorder/README.md

 ## Usage

 `ZVideoRecorder.cs` is the main script that exposes all the required APIs and callbacks you need to use the package.
 The typical flow of operation is as follows:
-1. Call the `ZVideoRecorder.Initialize()` at the start of the scene.
+1. Register for VideoRecorder callbacks by calling `ZVideoRecorder.RegisterVideoRecorderCallbacks`, expecially for `OnRecorderReady` event.
+It might take couple of seconds for video recording plugin to initialize on mobile browsers.
+2. Call the `ZVideoRecorder.Initialize(...)` with `ZVideoConfig` object which specifies the recorder properties.
 Normally you would call this from MonoBehaviours' `Awake` or `Start` method which will set up the library for use.
-2. Next you would want to subscribe for OnRecordingFinished event from the native plugin.
-The `ZVideoRecorder.RegisterOnRecordingFinished(...)` allows you to register your callback methods.
+3. If not done already, then you may want to subscribe for `OnRecordingFinished` using the same `ZVideoRecorder.RegisterVideoRecorderCallbacks` method.
 Depending upon the unity canvas resolution and duration it might take some time for the plugin to process the video output after you've called to stop the video recording.
-3. Call `ZVideoRecorder.DeregisterOnRecordingFinished(...)` to unsubscribe from the plugin event at the end.
 4. Call `ZVideoRecorder.StartRecording()` and `ZVideoRecorder.StopRecording()` to start/stop the recording process.
+5. Unsubscribe from the plugin events by calling `ZVideoRecorder.DeregisterOnRecordingFinished(...)` as per your convenience.
-5. Remeber to update the webgl template or final index.html to define `uarGameInstance`.
+6. Remeber to update your webgl template or final index.html to define `uarGameInstance`.
 Read [Updates to WebGL Template](#updates-to-webgl-template) section for details.

 The package includes two example scenes to demonstrate the usage of the plugin.
-The `VideoRecorderSample.scene` uses a direct browser prompt to save the video recording at the end of processing, While the `VideoRecorderPromptSample.scene` uses the [com.zappar.sns](https://github.com/zappar-xr/unity-webgl-sns) package to open web prompt to check the recording and then either save or share it.
+The `VideoRecorderSample.scene` uses the direct browser prompt to save the video recording at the end of processing, whereas the `VideoRecorderPromptSample.scene` uses the [com.zappar.sns](https://github.com/zappar-xr/unity-webgl-sns) package to open web prompt to check the recording and then either save or share it.
 Look for the `ZVidTest.cs` and `ZVidPromptTest.cs` scripts to understand the flow.

 > **Note**: Make sure to uncomment all the lines containing `Zappar.Additional.SNS.ZSaveNShare` in `ZVidPromptTest.cs` when using VideoRecording package along with the SNS package, to allow calling the SNS APIs.